wow-signal-dev/metadata-remote/README.md

 - 🚀 **Ultra-lightweight**: Only 189MB Docker image (75% smaller than alternatives)
 - ⚡ **Fast performance**: Alpine Linux base with optimized dependencies

+## Compatibility

+- ✅ **Works on all devices**: Raspberry Pi, Intel/AMD PCs, Apple Silicon Macs
+- ✅ **Automatic architecture detection**: No need to specify your CPU type
+- ✅ **Same installation process**: Works identically on all platforms

 ## Quick Start (Recommended)

 The easiest way to get started is using our pre-built Docker image.

+> **Note:** Our image supports x86, ARM, and Apple Silicon processors automatically.
+Docker will download the correct version for your device.

 ### Prerequisites
 - Docker and Docker Compose